rueckstiess/mtools/tutorials/contributing.md

     git checkout -b develop origin/develop

-If you work on a bug or feature implementation you should create a feature/bugfix branch that forks off the develop branch:
+If you work on a bug or feature implementation you should create a feature/bugfix branch that forks off the `develop` branch:

     git -b bugfix-31 develop
     git -b feature-my-cool-thing develop

 The naming is not that relevant, but it's good practice to start with `feature-` or `bugfix-` and include the issue number in the branch name (if available).

+Please use meaningful, descriptive git commit messages.
+A git commit with `asdf` or `changed stuff` will not go into the repository.

 When you're happy with your changes, raise a pull request against the upstream `develop` branch.
 Once the code is merged into the `develop` branch, you can delete your local feature/bugfix branch.